palomalvrz/Kaggle-Mushroom-Classification/README.md

 # Kaggle Mushroom Classification using Random Forest
-This repository holds an attempt to classify mushrooms as edible or poisonous using Random Forests, based on categorical features from the UCI Mushroom Dataset found on Kaggle (https://www.kaggle.com/datasets/uciml/mushroom-classification/data).
+This repository holds an attempt to classify mushrooms as edible or poisonous using Random Forests, based on categorical features from the [UCI Mushroom Dataset found on Kaggle](https://www.kaggle.com/datasets/uciml/mushroom-classification/data).
 # Overview
-This project classifies mushrooms as edible or poisonous based on its physical attributes.
+This project classifies mushrooms as edible or poisonous based on their physical attributes.
 Each observation describes a mushroom sample across 22 categorical features (odor, cap color, bruises, etc), and the target variable is its edibility.
 The approach in this repository formulates the problem as a classification task.
 We preprocess the data by dropping a constant feature (veil-type), then one-hot encoding the features (X) and label encoding the target (y).
 We used 5-fold cross-validation, and further split the training set (80%) into training and validation sets (87.5%/12.5%) for hyperparameter tuning.
 The test fold (20%) was used for final evaluation.
 A Random Forest Classifier was trained and evaluated using accuracy and weighted F1-score, achieving perfect performance (100%).
-Key predictive features include odor, gill-size, and gill-color.
+This high accuracy is expected, as the dataset is relatively simple.
+Key features like odor, gill-size, and stalk-surface-above-ring are so discriminative that models can easily distinguish between edible and poisonous mushrooms.
 ## Summary of Work Done

 ### Data

 - **Type**: Categorical CSV data (tabular)
-- **Input**: 22 categorical features per mushroom sample
+- **Input**: 22 categorical features per mushroom sample (before preprocessing)
-- **Output**: Binary label:  edible (0) and poisonous (1)
+- **Output**: Binary label:  edible (e) and poisonous (p)
-- **Size**: 8124 instances
+- **Size**: 8124 instances (374 kB)

 ### Preprocessing / Clean-up

 - Dropped ‘veil-type'
 - One-hot encoded all categorical features using `ColumnTransformer` and `OneHotEncoder`
-- Label-encoded target feature
+- Label-encoded target feature (‘class’) into binary values: 0 (edible), 1 (poisonous)

 ### Data Visualization

-- Bar plots and frequency tables showing feature distributions (e.g., odor, cap color) across classes
+- Bar plots and frequency tables showing feature distributions (odor, cap color, gill-size, etc) across classes.
 - Conditional probability tables:
   - **P(Class | Feature Category)** : proportion of edible vs. poisonous mushrooms within each category of a feature.
   - **P(Feature Category | Class)** : distribution of feature categories within class.